 Mentoring, whether inside or outside the workplace, on a one-to-one basis or in a group setting, is an effective way to share your wisdom, gain exposure and earn professional credibility.
 If you don’t have anyone requiring or requesting your skills as a mentor, industry specific online forums are a great way to fine tune your teaching and explaining skills.

 Advice given and comments made can help to develop a positive online footprint positioning you as an expert voice within your field.
-It is important to remember however that any comments can live for an eternity online.
+It is important to remember, however, that any comments can live for an eternity online.
 When you answer a question or make a point, consider that it will be accessible for a long time to come and depending on the forum rules, may not be able to be deleted.

 Engaging online with a concentrated audience of peers, mentors and mentees via a legitimate platform can be powerful for personal development but remember that the strength and weakness of these forums is that anyone can post anything, no matter how true.
-Ensure that your responses are considered and well-measured and that you refrain from reacting to any negativity or conflict in a knee jerk manner.
+Ensure that your responses are considered and well-measured and that you refrain from reacting to any negativity or conflict in a knee-jerk manner.

 IT Managers should also consider sharing their knowledge across the entire organization.
 Department heads can all benefit from a knowledge share across business functions.
 Consider proactively establishing the platform to allow for HR, Finance and Sales heads to discuss ideas and enable information transfer.
 This doesn’t have to be an overly formal activity; a monthly coffee or after work drink could suffice.
-Taking initiative and control of an initiative like this helps to position you as an IT manager as an innovator and revenue driver that wants to deliver value to the business as a whole.
+Taking initiative and control of an initiative like this helps to position you as an innovator and revenue driver that wants to deliver value to the business as a whole.